Of The House

 Henry B. “Hal” Thomson was chosen as the architect for the Lewis’s home.
 Originally from

-master's degree in architecture.
-In 1907 he returned to Texas to establish his own architecture
+Austin, Thomson attended the Massachusetts Institute of Technology, where he earned a master's degree in architecture.
+In 1907, he returned to Texas to establish his own architecture firm in Dallas.

-only lived in the home for approximately a year before selling the house and moving to nearby
+Despite her active involvement in the design of the house, Mrs. Lewis was not happy living in the stately, formal home.
+She reportedly wanted something smaller and less grand.
+The couple only lived in the home for approximately a year before selling the house and moving to nearby Gaston Avenue.

 The home quickly changed hands twice before being purchased by the Aldredge family in 1921.

-George E. and Rena Aldredge
+Rena Munger and George E. Aldredge

-Society Alliance Foundation.
-Since receiving the house as a gift, DCMSAF has carefully restored and preserved the House as its home and shared it with other non-profits and members of the community.
+Mrs. Aldredge lived in the House until 1974, when she donated it to the Dallas County Medical Society Alliance Foundation.
+Since receiving the house as a gift, the DCMSAF has carefully restored and preserved the House as its home and shared it with other non-profits and members of the community.
 The House plays an integral role in the activities of the Swiss Avenue Historic District.